Moruya housing infrastructure

 2024

 • In March, we began upgrading the water supply infrastructure on a section of Murray Street, an important step to improving water flows and ensuring reliable supply for the local community.
-This upgrade is crucial in preparing for the new hospital.
+This upgrade was crucial in preparing for the new hospital.

 2023